 Synchronize Files, Folders across Multiple Computers Automatically

-sync files mac windowsThe Problem - Imagine a scenario where you have multiple computers that are all connected to the internet - the home desktop runs Windows and contains all your song collection and family photos, the office computer stores important documents / presentations and while traveling, you prefer to carry the Macbook laptop.
+Imagine a scenario where you have multiple computers that are all connected to the internet - the home desktop runs Windows and contains all your music and family photos, the office computer stores official documents but while traveling, you prefer to carry the Macbook.

 Your goal is sync the data (music, documents, photos, etc) scattered across multiple computers or even directly access files stored on computer A from computer B. For instance, if you add some new photos to your home computer, they should also become available in your Macbook pictures folder as well so that you can enjoy the pictures while on the move.